ArnavUpadhyay7/Elevate/readme.md

-Sign in and sign up of both players and coach.
+Sign in and sign up - coach.
-Start backend (auth).